-The molecular structure of Aquamarine, a type of beryl of which Emerald is another variety is perhaps not as beautiful as the gemstone itself but nonetheless interesting.
+The molecular structure of Aquamarine, a type of beryl of which Emerald is another variety, is perhaps not as beautiful as the gemstone itself, but is nonetheless interesting.
 It seems amazing that a basic combination of Beryllium, Silicon, Aluminium and Oxygen can create such sensational stones.

 In the flesh beryl presents in hexagonal crystals.
 Colours include red, green (Emerald), blue and yellow.
 Normally free from inclusions, aquamarines are cut into largish stones to emphasise the clear blue green hue.